 Organization: Health and Hospital Systems

 LOCATION: Cermak Health Services, 2800 S California Ave, Chicago, IL 60608 / RTU 3rd Floor

 SHIFT: 7:00 AM - 3:00 PM

 JOB SUMMARYUNION - AFSCME 1111

-A minimum of one (1) yearrecent full time paid clinical experience in an acute care health facility or ambulatory care facility is required.
+A minimum of one (1) year recent full time paid clinical experience in an acute care health facility or ambulatory care facility is preferred.

 KNOWLEDGE, SKILLS, ABILITIES, OTHER CHARACTERISTICS

 Thorough knowledge of all nursing suppliers, equipment and medications, which are administered.